-The past couple of financial years, capital dominated investment was bγ infrastructure projects linked to especially the Vredebes subsidized housing project.
+The past couple of financial years, capital investment was dominated bγ infrastructure projects linked to especially the Vredebes subsidized housing project.
 Most of the required bulk infrastructure has been completed and construction of houses and servicing of sites has commenced.
 No top structures will be constructed in the next two years due to the incapacity of Eskom bulk supply electricity network to Witzenberg as well as a policy change from the National Department of Housing where the focus will be more on serviced sites.
 It was indicated that upgrading of the electricity supply lines would only commence by 2030.
-With regards to housing, 520 sites at Vredebes were completed with the purpose to accommodate the informal settlement at Nduli which should be upgraded the year after.
-Major projects mainly include the construction of a storage dam in Tulbagh that will be phased over 2 years, and other network upgrading for water/sanitation and electricity services.
+With regards to housing, 520 sites at Vredebes were completed with the purpose to accommodate the informal settlement at Nduli which should be upgrad a the year after.
+Major projects mainly include the upgrade of the Wolseley Waste Water Treatment Works, construction of additional reservoir at Tulbagh, upgrade of bulk water supply line (Tierhokskloof) to Wolseley and upgrade of the Ceres electrical substation.